agidincom/en/README.md

 Talk is cheap, show me the app.
 [Step into Agidin now!](https://u.agidin.com)

-Please search and follow [Agidin on various platforms](https://links.agidin.com).
+Please search and follow [Agidin on various social platforms](https://links.agidin.com).

 We'd love to hear from you!
-Contact us by email to [hi@agidin.com](mailto:hi@agidin.com) or [leave a message here](https://csr.agidin.com)
+Contact us by email to [hi@agidin.com](mailto:hi@agidin.com) or leave a message at the [helpdesk](https://csr.agidin.com).

-Agidin is an application under Faronear.
-Welcome to visit [Faronear](https://faronear.com) to discover more innovative and cutting-edge applications.

 ---

+✨ Agidin is powered by Faronear.
+Visit [Faronear](https://faronear.com) to discover more innovative and cutting-edge applications.